one-line descendant chart index home

 The prevailing spelling of this family's name in Robert's lifetime was "Cuningham."

 Charles Nutt, in his History of Worcester and its Peoples,1 says Robert lived in Coleraine, Londonderry, Ireland as a transplanted Scot.
 The English attempts to settle Protestants in Ireland wasn't completely successful and led many to continue their migration, especially to Canada and the United States.
 He supposedly came with brother Hugh and sister Margaret to Boston in 1717.
 Without passage money, he found work as a seaman on the ship that brought them over.
 In Boston he worked at a shipyard and made enough money to buy property in Leicester, Massachusetts.
 Other Scots-Irish settlers came to Leicester, in numbers that suggest some sort of organized effort, however loose.
 The claim that the family immigrated from Coleraine is widely stated, but the source hasn't been found.
 It may have been oral history within the family.
 Nutt's reference to Robert working in a shipyard is also not corroborated.
-His sister Margaret married Archibald Lamond, also a transplanted Scot living in Boston, before moving to Leicester.
-Brother Hugh settled in Brookfield, Massachusetts.
+His supposed sister Margaret, born about 1686 and about nine years younger than Robert married Archibald Lamond.
+He was born on the Isle of Aran in Scotland.
+He may also have been in Coleraine and met the Cuninghams there or the connection was in Massachusetts.
+The first mention of him found there says he was a tailor living in Worcester in 1731.
+The births or baptisms of his children weren't found, so it isn't clear where or when he married Margaret.
+Robert's supposed brother Hugh settled in Brookfield, Massachusetts.
 Lamond must have been successful at something in Boston since he had a large house built in Leicester in a style suggesting it was put up at or near the time he moved.
 They were among the founding members of a town named Spencer, set off from Leicester in 1753 and which included their homesteads.

-Robert and Archibald Lamond bought Lot #18 in Leicester on 9 September 1731.2 The lot was 250 acres and referred to as a "great farm," and they mortgaged it to Lamb on 29 September 1731.
-This may have allowed them to build their houses.
-In September 1742 the property was divided into three parts to accommodate a homestead for Robert's son John.
+For £220, Robert of Boston, laborer, and Archibald Lamond of Worcester, tailor, bought Lot #18 in Leicester, Massachusetts, on 9 September 1731.2 The lot was 250 acres and referred to as a "great farm."
+They mortgaged it to Lamb on 29 September 1731 for £120.3 The mortgage probably allowed them to spend £120 more to help build their houses and establish their farms.
+They paid off the mortgage in four installments, the last on 24 June 1735.
+This was nine months beyond the deadline agreed on, but Lamb forgave this, likely due to the good faith effort shown in the installments.
+On 11 September 1742, Lamb acknowledged that the mortgage had been satisfied and the property was divided into three parts on 28 September to accommodate a homestead for Robert's oldest son John.4

 The three lots created when Lot 18 (called the "great farm") was divided in 1742.
 The pond used to be "Branch "Meadow" (in this context, another word for swamp).
 At some point it was dammed to create the pond, the shape of which corresponds almost exactly to the shape of the swamp shown on a 1742 map of the farm division.
 Aside from a bit of new development and upgrades to infrastructure, this area hasn't changed much in 270 years.

 The Archibald Lamond house about the turn of the 20th century.
-This gives an idea of what Robert's and John's houses looked like.
+It was relatively large by early 18th century rural New England standards.6 This gives an idea of what Robert's and John's houses looked like.
 John's surely still stands nearby, but with some modifications over the centuries.

 children of Robert Cuningham: